 If you miss the filing deadline, it’s likely that your claim will be dismissed, and you’ll receive no compensation.
-An experienced car accident attorney can be sure you comply with all deadlines and other requirements of the court.
+An experienced attorney can be sure you comply with all deadlines and other requirements of the court.

 The Role of A South Carolina Dram Shop Liability Attorney

 Dram shop liability cases are complex.
 Filing claims against multiple defendants, negotiating with more than one insurance company, and possibly filing lawsuits against any or all of them are essentially impossible for the average person to do alone, especially when undergoing treatment for serious injuries.
-In South Carolina, such cases are further complicated by the fact that you may collect 100% of damages awarded by the court from a bar or restaurant found even one percent liable for your accident.
-To prove the required liability, your attorney will:
+To prove the required liability, an attorney can:

-- Collect/analyze all evidence (police reports, video footage, receipts, social media posts, witnesses’ statements, documentation of your injuries/treatment/prognosis)
+- Collect/analyze all evidence available (police reports, video footage, receipts, social media posts, witnesses’ statements, documentation of your injuries/treatment/prognosis)

 - Organize and present your evidence convincingly

 - File lawsuits and take your case to court if necessary

 Have You Been Injured In A Charleston South Carolina Area Car Accident?